garyluf5/f5_terraform/HA_via_lb_DO_AS3/README.md

 ## Prerequisites

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
-- Since you are deploying the BYOL template, you must have a valid BIG-IP license token.
+- This template requires a service principal.
+See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.

 ## Important configuration notes

-- This template would require Declarative Onboarding and AS3 for the initial configuration.
+- This template would require Declarative Onboarding and AS3 packages for the initial configuration.
 As part of the onboarding script, it will download the RPMs respectively.
 So please see the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) and [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/prereqs.html) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 - This template uses PayGo BIGIP image for the deployment (as default).
 If you would like to use BYOL, then these following steps are needed:
   a) in the "variable.tf", specify the BYOL image and licenses regkeys
   b) in the "main.tf", uncomment the "local_sku" lines